-If you've suffered a significant blow to your credit—like a foreclosure or bankruptcy—but are now financially back on your feet, it's probably time to think about rebuilding your credit.
-Some steps to improve your credit are relatively easy, like making sure that your credit reports don't contain inaccurate information.
-Others can be a bit more difficult and will take some time, like not falling behind in your bills again.
+If you've suffered a significant blow to your credit, like a foreclosure or bankruptcy, but are now financially back on your feet, it's probably time to think about rebuilding your credit.
+Some steps to improve your credit scores are relatively easy, like ensuring your credit reports don't contain inaccurate information.
+Others can be a bit more difficult and will take some time, such as not falling behind in your bills again.

-Also, counterintuitively, one way to start improving and repairing your bad credit is actually by getting new credit.
+Also, counterintuitively, getting new credit is one way to improve and repair your bad credit.

-You might think that to reestablish good credit, you need to jump back into the credit market as soon as possible.
-But here are ten ways to improve your credit that don't involve applying for new loans or taking on additional debt.
+You might think that you must jump back into the credit market as soon as possible to reestablish good credit.
+But here are ten ways to improve your credit that don't involve applying for new loans or additional debt.

-Consider adding information that demonstrates your financial stability, like your job and address.
+Add information demonstrating your financial stability, like your job and address, to your credit reports.

-No matter what, it’s imperative that you don’t miss a bill payment.
+No matter what, you mustn't miss a bill payment.
 Otherwise, the creditor will report the late or missed payment to the credit reporting agencies, and your credit repair efforts will suffer a setback.

 Paying your balance in full keeps your credit utilization ratio (the percentage of your total credit lines that you're currently using) low—the smaller, the better.

 If you can't pay the balance in full, pay down your credit card debts strategically.
-Because credit scoring companies look at your debt ratio when calculating your score, you can raise your score by paying down cards with a higher utilization ratio.
+Because credit scoring companies look at your debt ratio when calculating your scores, you can raise your scores by paying down cards with a higher utilization ratio.

-Generally, you shouldn't use more than a third of the available credit on your credit cards.
-If you exceed that threshold, it hurts your credit.
+Generally, you shouldn't use more than 30% of the available credit on your credit cards.
+If you exceed that threshold, it can hurt your credit.

-If you still have a credit card or a department store or gas card, use it and, again, pay your bills on time and in full if possible.
+If you still have a credit card or a department store or gas card, use it and pay your bills on time and in full if possible.

-If you're married, divorced, or separated, and most of the credit accounts are in your spouse's name, consider getting some in your name.
+If you're married, divorced, or separated, and most credit accounts are in your spouse's name, consider getting some in your name.

 Once you're back on your feet financially and have taken the steps discussed above to improve your credit, it might be time to consider getting new credit.
-Here are some of the ways you can get new credit if you're trying to fix bad credit.
+Here are some ways to get new credit if you're trying to fix bad credit.

 One way to begin rebuilding credit is to get a credit card.
 When you make purchases, you essentially borrow money from the credit card company and pay interest on the amount until you pay it back.
 Unsecured credit cards are riskier for the credit card company because if you don't pay, the credit card company can't do anything other than sue you for the balance.
 If you file for bankruptcy, unsecured credit card debts typically are discharged (wiped out).
 It's relatively easy to get an unsecured credit card after completing a bankruptcy; many people are surprised to find their mailboxes flooded with offers.

-A "credit-builder loan" is a loan designed solely to help you build good credit.
-Some credit unions and community banks, as well as a few online lenders, offer these types of loans.
+A "credit-builder loan" is designed solely to help you build good credit.
+Some credit unions, community banks, and a few online lenders offer these types of loans.

-You fill out an application and, after you’re approved for the loan, the borrowed money is deposited in a savings account or a CD and held as collateral.
+You fill out an application, and after being approved for the loan, the borrowed money is deposited in a savings account or a CD and held as collateral.
 So, you don't get access to the money initially.
 The loan amount is typically small, around $500 to $3,000, and lasts 12, 18, or 24 months.
 You make monthly payments on the loan, and the lender reports those payments to the credit reporting bureaus.
 Once you pay off the loan, you may access the money in the account.